danishbilalansari/ASPNetMicroservices/README.md

 ## Portainer

+The portainer is used for managing containers in Docker.
 The password for portainer is as follows:

 > Username: admin <br>
 > Password: admin@123456